Francis Vigo

-Francis Vigo born Giuseppe Maria Francesco Vigo (December 13, 1747 – March 22, 1836) was an Italian-American who aided the American colonial forces during the Revolutionary War and helped found a public university in Vincennes, Indiana.
+Francis Vigo, born Giuseppe Maria Francesco Vigo (December 13, 1747 – March 22, 1836), was an Italian-born Spanish soldier and later a fur trader who aided colonial forces during the American Revolutionary War and helped found a public university in Vincennes, Indiana.

+Early life

 Born in Mondovì, Italy, he served with the Spanish Army in New Orleans.
-In 1772 he established a fur trading business in St. Louis.
+In 1772 he established a fur trading business in St. Louis in partnership with Fernando de Leyba, the governor of Spanish Louisiana.
 In 1783, Vigo moved to Vincennes and operated a fur trading business there.

 American Revolution

-Vigo often aided American forces during the Revolutionary War, most famously as an informant to George Rogers Clark.
-Vigo was sent by Clark to Post Vincennes to inspect and report on the conditions there, but was captured by American Indians and turned over to Lt-Gov Henry Hamilton, who had recaptured Vincennes for the Crown.
-Vigo was a Spanish citizen and thus, in 1778, considered a non-combatant, but Hamilton was suspicious of Vigo and held him on parole until the French citizens of Vincennes, led by Father Gibault, demanded that he be released at the threat of cutting off local supplies to Fort Sackville.
+Vigo offered to serve George Rogers Clark as a spy during the American Revolutionary War.
+He was sent to Vincennes to learn of the conditions at the now British-held Fort Sackville.
+On the way, Vigo was captured by indigenous warriors and turned over to Lt-Gov Henry Hamilton.
+Although Vigo was a Spanish citizen and hostile acts would breach Spanish neutrality, Hamilton suspected his intentions and paroled him on condition of reporting to the fort each day.
+This actually assisted Vigo's observations, allowing him to assess the fort's strength and defences.

-Hamilton released Vigo on the condition that he would not "do any thing injurious to the British interests on his way to St. Louis."
-True to his word, Vigo travelled down the Wabash, Ohio, and Mississippi Rivers to St. Louis before returning to Kaskaskia to inform Col. Clark of the British presence in Vincennes, which prompted Clark to recapture the town in 1779.
+Some time later, despite their love for Hamilton, the Canadiens were persuaded by Father Gibault to demand Vigo's release, on threat of cutting off local supplies to the fort.
+Hamilton offered that release provided Vigo agreed "not to do any act during the war injurious to the British interests."
+Vigo accepted on the basis that the terms would apply only during his return to St. Louis.
+Vigo travelled down the Wabash, Ohio, and Mississippi Rivers to St. Louis.
+Having fulfilled the agreement precisely, Vigo then turned around and went directly to Kaskaskia to tell Clark of preparedness at the British fort.
+Clark took advantage of the information to capture the fort in 1779.

-In addition to his services as a patriot and spy, Vigo was the foremost financier of the American Revolution in the Northwest.
-When Clark arrived with Continental promissary notes of paper, Vigo exchanged them evenly for hard coin.
-The American dollar traded poorly among the French citizens, and soon became worthless.
-Vigo was never repaid during his lifetime, and would recollect that the term douleur to the French signifies grief or pain.
+A contemporary of Vigo said that he further aided the American capture of the Northwest Territory by lending his financial backing to the United States dollar.
+The Canadiens refused payments in "continental paper" until Vigo guaranteed them.
+However, the value of the dollar would soon collapse.
+Vigo reportedly complained that he was never compensated by the US government for supporting American credit during the war.

-Post-War years
+Post-war years

 In the 1790s Vigo traded with American merchants on the East Coast of the U.S.

 In 1801, Vigo petitioned the U.S. Congress for a donation of land to establish the Jefferson Academy in Vincennes.
 In 1806, Vigo was named one of the original trustees of the now renamed Vincennes University.

 From 1790 to 1810 he was a colonel in the Knox County Militia before resigning, citing age and infirmity.

 In 1818 Vigo County, Indiana, was established and named for him.

-After he was royally feted during a visit to Terre Haute, the Vigo County seat, on July 4, 1834, Vigo revised his will to provide money to purchase a large bell for the Vigo County Courthouse, should he ever be compensated by the United States for services rendered during the Revolution.

-As an Italian surname, perhaps from Galician origin in Vigo, Vigo's name is pronounced "VEE-goh" in his native Italian.
-However, many people pronounce it (in referring to the many streets, buildings, schools, towns, townships, or cities named after him) as “VIH-go.”
+Vigo was featured in a collectors coin to celebrate the bicentennial of Indiana statehood.